purboox/BinanceAPI/README.md

 # Python Binance API

-This project to provide a Python wrapper of the [Binance API](https://www.binance.com/restapipub.html).
+This project provides a Python wrapper of the [Binance API](https://www.binance.com/restapipub.html).
 As simplicity is the focus of this project, the wrapper is intuitive and easy to use.

 #### Requirement